The Whistler: A Novel (Paperback)

 “Riveting . . . an elaborate conspiracy.”—The New York Times Book Review

 About the Author

-John Grisham is the author of twenty-nine novels, one work of nonfiction, a collection of stories, and six novels for young readers.
+John Grisham is the author of more than thirty novels, one work of nonfiction, a collection of stories, and six novels for young readers.

 “Riveting . . . finely drawn . . .
 The Whistler centers on an elaborate conspiracy involving an Indian reservation, an organized crime syndicate and a crooked judge skimming a small fortune from the tribal casino’s monthly haul.”—The New York Times Book Review